python/devguide/triage/triaging.rst

 * If the issue is clearly invalid (unrelated to CPython, duplicate, spam, etc), you can close it as "not planned".

-..
-Remove note once python/core-workflow#460 is implemented

-.. note:: Some of these fields can only be set/edited by core developers.

 Assignees
 ---------

 This field indicates who is expected to take the next step in resolving the issue.